 - Supplier mix: Can you add health-oriented hotels to your supplier mix?
 What kind of offerings would be most valuable to your travelers?

 Once you’ve defined the changes in your policy, you need to engage your travelers in their adoption.
 Provide them with the tools and the ability to make choices based upon their business needs.
-Help them understand through easy to digest visual assets, such as infographics, FAQs and videos, via emails, intranet content and OBT programing.
-This will ensure your travelers are fully informed and confident in what the policy means to them and what is expected of them.
+Help them understand through easy to digest visual assets, such as infographics, FAQs and videos, via emails, intranet content and OBT programming.

 What you can do

 The last two years have highlighted the importance of having a dynamic, digestible and meaningful policy that is easy to update as global travel risks evolve.
 If your policy is outdated, your travelers won’t have the information they need as they return to travel.
 Now is the time to revamp your policy so it can be a cornerstone of your back to travel strategy.